cattle-ops/terraform-aws-gitlab-runner/README.md

 ### Versions

-THe version of Terraform is locked down via tfenv, see the `.terraform-version` file for the expected versions.
-Providers are locked down as will in the `providers.tf` file.
+The version of Terraform is locked down via tfenv, see the `.terraform-version` file for the expected versions.
+Providers are locked down as well in the `providers.tf` file.

 ### Configure

-The examples are configured with defaults that should wrk in general.
-THe samples are in general configured for the region Ireland `eu-west-1`.
+The examples are configured with defaults that should work in general.
+The examples are in general configured for the region Ireland `eu-west-1`.
 The only parameter that needs to be provided is the GitLab registration token.
-The token can be find in GitLab in the runner section (global, group or repo scope).
+The token can be found in GitLab in the runner section (global, group or repo scope).
 Create a file `terrafrom.tfvars` and the registration token.

     registration_token = "MY_TOKEN"